Ricky Vega

-Ephraim Vega (born December 2, 1976) is a Puerto Rican American professional wrestler and is best known for his work in Total Nonstop Action Wrestling, under the ring name Machete, and Internationally under the name Ricky Vega.
-Vega was a standout high school football star, and was named to All-Section, All-conference, and All-county 1st teams his junior and senior year.
-A knee injury prevented Vega from playing college football, however, he did go on to have a successful career in the Insurance business before deciding on pursuing a wrestling career.
-Ephraim Vega was a freelance journalist, and wrote a column for Examiner.com/Kansas City, under general sports.
-Vega currently works in law enforcement as a Police Officer.
+Ephraim Vega (born December 2, 1976) is a Puerto Rican American professional wrestler and is best known for his work in Total Nonstop Action Wrestling, under the ring name Machete, and internationally under the name Ricky Vega.
+Vega was a high school football player, and was named to All-Section, All-conference, and All-county 1st teams in his junior and senior years.
+A knee injury prevented Vega from playing college football; however, he did go on to have a successful career in the insurance business before deciding to pursue a wrestling career.
+Vega currently works as a detective with the Kansas City Missouri Police Department.

 Professional wrestling career

 Total Nonstop Action Wrestling

 In February 2006 at Against All Odds, Vega debuted in Total Nonstop Action Wrestling (TNA) as "Machete", replacing Apollo as a member of The Latin American Xchange (LAX).
 The LAX lost the match to The James Gang (B.G.
 James and Kip James) when B.G. pinned Machete.
 LAX went on to defeat "La Migra" on Impact! and interfere in James Gang matches until the feud came to a head when LAX faced The James Gang in a rematch at Destination X on March 12 but lost after Machete was pinned by Kip.

 Machete made his return to TNA on the February 15, 2007 episode of Impact! pushing Konnan, who at that time was using a wheelchair due to hip surgery, to the ring for LAX's tag team match against Shark Boy and Norman Smiley.
-Machete would play a major role in keeping LAX Tag Champions by interfering first at Against All Odds then again at Destination X in matches against Team 3D.
+Machete played a major role in keeping LAX Tag Champions by interfering first at Against All Odds then again at Destination X in matches against Team 3D.
 Later at an Impact! taping, he assisted Homicide in defeating Scott Steiner and Brother Devon in a three-way tag match.
 Vega would also keep Voodoo Kin Mafia (formerly The James Gang) from winning the belts on Impact! by again interjecting himself in the match.
 Vega was also involved in the Belting Pot match between Team 3D and LAX, which would turn into a gang scuffle between LAX Latino Nation members and Brother Ray's Italian Brotherhood.
 He would work as LAX's enforcer for a brief time before deciding to take an offer from the IWA in Puerto Rico.